Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 • The users assume a new domain in the destination tenant.

-• It has a longer runtime but has lower risk associated to it.
+• It has a longer runtime but has a lower risk associated with it.

 • Tenant-to-tenant migration that is done in one go –